dlt-hub/dlt/docs/website/docs/general-usage/destination-tables.md

 load_info = pipeline.run(data, table_name="users")
 ```

-Running this pipeline will create a database schema in the destination database (DuckDB) along with a table named `users`.

 :::note

 Here we are using the [DuckDb destination](../dlt-ecosystem/destinations/duckdb.md), which is an in-memory database.
 Other database destinations